 Radiotherapy is usually given following surgery to destroy any remaining cancer cells.
-As some cancer cells may have spread through the cerebro-spinal fluid (CSF) that circulates around the brain and spinal cord, radiotherapy is given to both of these areas.
-Radiotherapy may also be given in combination with or after a course of chemotherapy
+Radiotherapy may also be given in combination with or after a course of chemotherapy.

 Are there any alternative treatments to radiotherapy?

 Cancer may also be treated with surgery and/or chemotherapy and your consultant will discuss with you whether these are possible treatments for your child.